electronstudio/python_book/docs/_sources/chapters/text_quizes.rst.txt

 =====================

-These programs can be entered using any text editor, but I suggest using `the Mu editor <https://codewith.mu/>`__ because it comes with Python, Pygame Zero and other libraries all pre-installed in one easy download.
+These programs can be entered using any text editor, but I suggest using `the Mu editor <https://codewith.mu/>`__ because it comes with Python and  libraries all pre-installed in one easy download.

 Hello, world
 ------------